 - GRE Official ETS Prep Book: ETS publishes a guide to the GRE general test, plus two books covering specific sections of the test.
 These books provide real test questions, four real practice tests and explanations.

 - GMAT Kaplan online prep courses: Kaplan’s GMAT preparatory courses include a study plan, online instruction and nine computer-based practice tests.
 Students can also take a practice test at an official testing center.

 - GRE Kaplan online prep courses: Kaplan offers live online GRE preparatory courses and one-on-one tutoring for students looking to dive deep into the topics found on the GRE.
 Additional resources include practice tests and customizable quizzes.

 While many consider the quantitative section on the GMAT more difficult than that of the GRE, students who excel in logic may find it easier than the geometry questions on the GRE.
-The GRE may also be harder for nonnative English speakers, since it focuses on vocabulary.
+The GRE may also be harder for non-native English speakers because it focuses on vocabulary.